zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Grammatical-Babble.md

 On line 2, we create a variable, then match literal `q` and then the `quote_mod` token.
-That one was part of our `--target=parse` output and if you do locate it the same way we located the `quote` token, you'll notice it's a proto regex that in this case matches the `ww` bit of our code.
-The empty `{}` block the follows we can ignore (it's a work around for a bug that may have already been fixed when you read this).
+That one was part of our `--target=parse` output and if you do locate it the same way we located the `quote` token, you'll notice it's a proto regex that, in this case, matches the `ww` bit of our code.
+The empty `{}` block that follows we can ignore (it's a work around for a bug that may have already been fixed when you read this).
 So far we've matched the `qww` bit of our code.